jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS VPN Gateway

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the AWS VPN Gateway is dependent on the AWS SDK boto3 response of the AWS VPN Gateway as the primary response.
+The full resource configuration consists of some associated resources' data, including `Vpc Endpoint Connections`, `Vpn Connections`, and `Customer Gateways`.

 ### Content
-Below are the Azure APIs used to generate this configuration.
+Below are the AWS SDK used to generate this configuration.
 |**Resource/Action**|**Relationship**|**AWS SDK boto3 document**|
 |------|------|------|
 | describe_vpn_gateways | self | https://boto3.amazonaws.com/v1/documentation/api/1.26.86/reference/services/ec2/client/describe_vpn_gateways.html|